Visitors to Phuket should make sure they take a trip to James Bond Island to explore the beauty of the local rock formations.

 Made famous by the James Bond movie; The Man with the Golden Gun, the mushroom shaped stone is where Scaramanga hid the solar energy collector.

-Once you get there it is clear to see that the rock rising out of the ocean is an attraction for many Phuket tourists and why it forms a component of the many day trips running from Phuket.
+Once you get to James Bond Island it is clear to see that the rock rising out of the ocean is an attraction for Phuket tourists and why it forms a component of the many day trips running from Phuket.

 The pricing of the day tours is based upon where they take you and also the speed of the boat.